dbissell6/DFIR/WalkThroughs/BlueHens_CTF_2024.md

 ```

 Looking at the first letter of each row we get another hint

 `check_cert_record_@root`

 ![Pasted image 20241109034438](https://github.com/user-attachments/assets/b798abc9-14c5-4541-a0af-61ed2dafd5b0)

+We found the cert early on and decided it wasnt useful, this time we take another look at it geven the hint.

 `openssl x509 -in download.cer -text -noout`